 The first step in dividing a married couple’s property during a divorce is to determine which separately-owned assets are not part of the marital estate.
 In general, anything that either person acquires during the marriage is marital property.

 After the separate property is removed from the equation, the parties (or a judge) can divide the marital estate.
-Georgia is an equitable distribution state, which means that a judge is not required to split the property equally.
+Georgia is an equitable distribution state, which means a judge is not required to split the property equally.
 Instead, the assets and debts are shared fairly based on each party’s circumstances.

 Marital property can be split by the parties themselves during mediation or other negotiations, or a judge may make the decisions.
 Under Georgia law, a judge looks at several factors when determining which person should retain certain assets and who should pay each debt.
 Some factors a judge could consider include: